weprovide/valet-plus/readme.md

 valet db export <filename> <database>
 ```

-When no database is given it'll try to find the closest git repository directory name.
+When no database name is given it'll try to find the closest git repository directory name.
 When it can't find one it'll use the current working directory name.

-When no filename is given it will use `<database>-<date>.sql`.
+When no filename is given it will use `<database>-<date>.sql.gz`.
 Optionally you can use `valet db export - <database>` to automatically generate the filename for a custom database.

+All database exports are gzipped.

 ### Importing databases

 Import a database with progress bar

 ```
-valet db import <filename>.sql <name>
+valet db import <filename>.sql(.gz) <name>
 ```

 When no name is given it'll try to find the closest git repository directory name.
 When it can't find one it'll use the current working directory name.

+You can import `.sql` directly as well as gzipped `.sql.gz` database exports.

 ### Open database in Sequel Pro